 After a review of Mr. Curran's performance, the Committee determined that Mr. Curran's resulting performance level was 100% for his individual performance multiplier.

-Ms. Nelligan's individual performance multiplier was the result of her contribution to several fiscal year objectives and individual annual goals as follows:
+Mr. Gorman's individual performance multiplier was the result of his contribution to several fiscal year objectives and individual annual goals as follows: